Kong/docs.konghq.com/app/konnect/dev-portal/applications/application-overview.md

 content-type: explanation
 ---

 Multiple services can be registered to a single application.
-In the {{site.konnect_short_name}} Dev Portal, services registered to an application will be listed in the **Application Detail** page, available by clicking  **My Apps** from the dropdown menu beneath a developer's login email in the Dev Portal.
+In the {{site.konnect_short_name}} Dev Portal, services registered to an application are listed in an application's detail page.
+You can find all applications in your account by clicking  **My Apps** from the dropdown menu beneath your login email in the Dev Portal.

 The purpose of registering services to an application is to consume those services using application-level authentication.
 Grouping authentication enables direct access to multiple services.
 The application can host multiple credentials or API keys.
 For more information about application credentials, refer to [Generate Credentials for an Application](/konnect/dev-portal/applications/dev-gen-creds/).